-1. Cold showers are your new BFF
+1. cold showers are your new bff

 Whether you’re shampooing or conditioning your hair, cold water rinsing is your safest bet.
 Using cold water can help your hair maintain moisture and strength and seal the cuticle.
 Meanwhile, hot water can open the cuticle, making your hair strands prone to frizz and breakage.

-2. Choose your shampoo wisely
+2. choose your shampoo wisely

 And while we’re talking showers, let’s chat about shampoos too.
 Be sure to use a mild shampoo that’s free of toxic chemicals like sulfates, silicones, artificial fragrances, and parabens like Naturtint’s Color Care Shampoo.
 With 99% naturally derived ingredients, this formula uses cleansing and conditioning agents derived from coconut and sunflower oils.
 And, it’s color-safe and pH-balanced to protect and maintain vibrant, long-lasting hair color in thick, curly hair.

-3. Condition every time you shampoo
+3. condition every time you shampoo

 The easiest way to keep those beautiful yet delicate curly strands well hydrated?
 Don’t skip out on conditioner!
 Conditioners provide nourishment, protection, and hydration to your curly hair that you can’t get by using shampoo alone.
-For best results, be on the lookout for a conditioner with cleaner ingredients like shea butter, baobab seeds, and sunflower seed extracts like Naturtint’s Color Care Conditioner.
+For best results, be on the lookout for a conditioner with plant-derived ingredients like shea butter, baobab seeds, and sunflower seed extracts like Naturtint’s Color Care Conditioner.
 In addition to regular conditioner, your curls can benefit by adding a Leave-in conditioner too!